oneye5/voxel-cone-tracing/README.md

 <img width="871" height="876" alt="image" src="https://github.com/user-attachments/assets/43967028-30a1-4e4a-b23c-b1b6286078f3" />

 # IMPORTANT NOTE
-The project may not work on intel / AMD GPU's or any GPU's that have less than 2gb of VRAM.
+The project may not work on Intel / AMD GPU's or any GPU's that have less than 2gb of VRAM.
 The program is tested to work on mid/low end NVDIA GPU's.
 Build process remains mostly the same as the CGRA framework, instructions on this are below.

 # General controls
 Wasd + space + ctrl for camera movement. <br>